MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-personalization-user.md

 ---
-title: Personalising Pages | Microsoft Docs
+title: Personalising Pages
-description: Learn how to customise the user interface to suit your way of working in Business Central.
+description: Learn how to customise the user interface and personalise your workspace to suit your way of working and personal preferences in Business Central.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual